cue-lang/cue/doc/tutorial/kubernetes/README.md

 We first make a copy of the data directory.

 ```
-$ cp -a testdata tmp
+$ cp -a original tmp
 $ cd tmp/services
 ```